-Implementation Status (Note 1) Deviating from the "Corporate Social Responsibility Best-Practice Principles Yes No Brief Explanation (Note 2) for TWSE/TAPEX Listed Companies"and the root causes ~ The Company conducts risk assessments on environmental, None social and corporate governance issues related to the Company's 1 operations based on the principle of materiality.
-The Company has also formulated the "Corporate Social Responsibility Code of Practice" for compliance. ~ The Administration Service Center is in charge of promoting the None corporate social responsibilities of the Company, regularly organising charity fundraising events and participating in social welfare activities.
-Directors for inquiries. ~ None 1 , , , , , , , , , , , , , , , , , , , , NI None 1 1 e f s r Yes No Brief Explanation (Note 2) The Company conducts risk assessments on environmental, social and corporate governance issues related to the Company's operations based on the principle of materiality.
-The Company has also formulated the "Corporate Social Responsibility Code of Practice" for compliance.
-The Administration Service Center is in charge of promoting the corporate social responsibilities of the Company, regularly organising charity fundraising events and participating in social welfare activities.
+Evaluation Item Implementation Status (Note 1) Deviating from the "Corporate Social Responsibility Best-Practice Principles Evaluation Item Yes No Brief Explanation (Note 2) for TWSE/TAPEX Listed Companies"and the root causes 1.
+Does the Company conduct risk assessments on environmental, ✓ The Company conducts risk assessments on environmental, None social and corporate governance issues related to the social and corporate governance issues related to the Company's Company's operations in accordance with the principle of operations based on the principle of materiality.
+The Company materiality, and formulate relevant risk management policies has also formulated the "Corporate Social Responsibility Code or strategies?
+(Note 3) of Practice" for compliance.
+2. Has the Company set up a full-time (part-time) unit in charge ~ The Administration Service Center is in charge of promoting the None of CSR promotion which the Board of Directors authorizes corporate social responsibilities of the Company, regularly the senior management to handle and is responsible for organising charity fundraising events and participating in social reporting the progress to the Board of Directors? welfare activities.
 The director of corporate governance also attended the Board of Directors for inquiries.
-(1) The Company pays attention to global environmental laws and regulations in the locations of global operations, the Company also establishes an environmental management system (in line with ISO 14001) and a quality management system (in line with ISO 9001) jointly with customers and suppliers and promotes related management measures, with the management systems, to ensure that the health and safety of customers and consumers are checked in processes such as product development, manufacturing, and sales services.
+3. Environmental sustainability (1) Has the Company established an appropriate environmental ~ (1) The Company pays attention to global environmental issues None management system according to its industrial characteristics? and trends.
+In addition to complying with environmental laws and regulations in the locations of global operations, the Company also establishes an environmental management system (in line with ISO 14001) and a quality management system (in line with ISO 9001) jointly with customers and suppliers and promotes related management measures, with the management systems, to ensure that the health and safety of customers and consumers are checked in processes such (2) Is the company committed to improving the utilization of ~ as product development, manufacturing, and sales services.
+None various resources and using recycled materials with low (2) The company strengthened energy management and reduced environmental impact? the load on air conditioners and motors in the factory in 2020.
+It is estimated that the annual electricity consumption can be saved by 42,478 degrees.
+Starting from 2021, steam connection pipes and constant temperature control of air conditioners will be installed to effectively use energy.
+It is